Not much was clear by the time the six-hour Santa Barbara City Council meeting on the future of State Street ended Tuesday night.

 The city’s Historic Landmarks Commission was not allowed input into the closure or the design of the outdoor dining parklets.

-What was supposed to be a temporary change, remained permanent.
-And while the cars disappeared, the electric bikes emerged.
-Nearly six years later, electric bikes are everywhere on downtown State Street.
-It’s common for people to whiz by at high speeds down the middle of the street.
+But what was supposed to be a temporary change remained permanent.
+And while the cars disappeared, electric bikes have since emerged.
+E-bikes are now everywhere on downtown State Street.
+It’s common for riders to whiz by at high speeds in the middle of the street.

-Polyzoides said electric bikes typically ride on five foot lanes, not 10 feet, like currently allowed on State Street.
+Polyzoides said in other places, e-bikes typically occupy 5-foot lanes, not 10 feet like what is currently allowed on State Street.

-Most of the pedestrians, as has the outdoor dining, have moved back to the sidewalk.
+Most of the pedestrians on State, as well as outdoor dining, have moved back to the sidewalks.

-A contingent of property and business owners have pushed for the street to be re-opened to cars.
-Mayor Randy Rowse has been the city’s most significant advocate for re-opening the street to cars.
-But he has faced substantial opposition from bicycle advocates, including a community organization called Strong Towns SB, which pushed for no private vehicles on the eight blocks of downtown State Street at any hour.
+Mayor Randy Rowse has been the city’s most significant advocate for reopening to personal vehicles.
+But he has faced substantial opposition from bike advocates, including a community organization called Strong Towns SB, which pushed for no private vehicles on the eight blocks of downtown State Street at any hour.

-Sullivan Israel, founder of Strong Towns SB, said he liked 95% of the plan, but the idea of placing cars onto State Street overnight was wrong.
-He said he showed people renderings of the proposed street during the Earth Day weekend festival.
+Sullivan Israel, founder of Strong Towns SB, said he liked 95% of the plan, but he thought the idea of allowing cars on State Street overnight was wrong.
+He said he showed people renderings of the proposed new street during the recent Earth Day festival.

-People were supportive of car-less street, but said when he told them, “this picture is going to have headlights and taillights and break lights on on it, and people waiting to cross the street, then everyone went, ‘huh?'”
+People were supportive of a car-less street, but said when he told them, “this picture is going to have headlights and taillights and break lights on it, and people waiting to cross the street, then everyone went, ‘Huh?’ “

-Santa Barbara-born Michael Mata disagreed.
+Santa Barbara native Michael Mata disagreed.
 He said the city is changing too much.

 “I see this and it doesn’t look like State Street,” Mata said.
 “It doesn’t look like Santa Barbara at all.”